 Are you in the hospital because a negligent driver crashed into you on your bicycle?
-If so, call McGilberry & Shirer for legal counsel.
-Our Dallas bicycle accident attorneys can make sure an insurance company doesn’t get away with undervaluing your bicycle accident claim in Dallas.
+If so, call our Dallas bicycle accident lawyers at McGilberry & Shirer today for legal counsel.
+Our experienced attorneys can make sure an insurance company doesn’t get away with undervaluing your bicycle accident claim in Dallas.
 The at-fault driver could owe you damages to cover your hospital bills, lost income, property damage, and non-economic harms.
-Get the most out of your insurance or personal injury claim with top legal representation from our personal injury lawyers in Dallas.
+Get the most out of your insurance or bicycle injury claim with top legal representation from our personal injury lawyers in Dallas.

 Dallas is home to thousands of avid bicyclists, both for commuting and for recreation/exercise in free time.
 Unfortunately, Dallas is also home to aggravated, impatient, and distracted drivers.
 This combination means dozens of cyclist injuries and deaths in Dallas every year.
 In 2016, 65 pedal cyclists throughout the state of Texas died in vehicle collisions – a 25% increase from 2015.
 It is up to motor vehicle drivers to operate safely around vulnerable road users such as bicyclists and pedestrians.
 Failure to take due care, resulting in a collision, is negligence.